 We’ve chosen V-Ray RT as our main rendering engine at the end, but It took us some time be convinced.
-One thing that I feel is a bit unfortunate is that for a very long time I did think that it’s just a gimmick, just ‘real time’ addition to V-Ray Adv, that rarely worked as you would like it to.
-It didn’t help that at earlier stages there were very big differences in renders from RT and ADV due to many missing features.
-Shading setup from Adv would often look completely different in RT.
-It would often crash or run out of memory.
-But I’m extremely happy that Chaos Group didn’t dismiss GPU rendering as being ‘too hard’ and pushed forward with it.
-And I believe that now it’s getting very big, it’s something you cannot walk by without admiring.
+One thing that I feel is a bit unfortunate is that for a very long time I did understand it’s true potential.
+I thought it’s just ‘real time’ addition to V-Ray Adv.
+At earlier stages there were some differences in renders from RT and ADV due to many missing features, but that changed a lot over time due to fast development.
+I’m extremely happy that Chaos Group didn’t dismiss GPU rendering as being ‘too hard’ and pushed hard with development.
+And I believe that now it’s the best time to start using it in production.

 Looking at V-Ray RT as a completely different engine is the key to loving it.
 You need to go full throttle with it.
 Shade, light, render previews, finals with RT.
 Going back and forth to CPU (Adv) is not the best idea in the same way that jumping between Corona, Octane and V-Ray in the middle of production isn’t.
 That said, you can still use it for lighting preview and shading, but you have to expect that some features will be missing or may work in a different way.

-We had a lot of issues with it early on… Really a lot.
-But Chaos team made it easy for us by quickly fixing bugs and adding many features.
-Currently RT is at fully production ready state and to me it has proven to be best way to create good-looking pictures.
+Currently RT is at fully production ready state and to me it has proven to be best way to create amazing renders.

 3. What kind of hardware do you need ?

 At this stage I recommend CUDA devices.
 V-Ray supports OpenCL, but I find that CUDA GPUs offer better performance for the same money.
 Here is a list of the worthy ones: